 - Start Small.
 I've seen firsthand from others that going to financial extremes can be detrimental.

 - Build Around What You Value.
-How we spend our time and money is to degree a reflection in what we value.
-If you want to simplify so you can enjoy life more, contruct your budget and time around what you think is importat.
-Once you’ve addressed your bare needs, start building your
+How we spend our time and money is to a degree a reflection in what we value.
+If you want to simplify so you can enjoy life more, create your budget and time around what's important to you.

 - Adjust as Needed.
 As life goes on, you'll also change on your goals, so expect to simplify different areas of your life.